ibnlanre/portal/README.md

 ```

 The `useVersion` hook is particularly useful when you want to maintain control over your hook implementation while getting deep comparison benefits.

+> **When should I use `useVersion`?**
+>
+> Use `useVersion` when you want deep dependency tracking for custom hooks, or when native React hooks (`useMemo`, `useEffect`, `useCallback`) need to respond to changes in complex objects or arrays.
+It's especially useful for optimizing performance and avoiding unnecessary re-computations.

+---

 ### Context-based stores: `createContextScope`